hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/designating-a-livesql-dialect.md

 # Forcing the LiveSQL Dialect

 Some teams use one database for prototyping and a different one for production.
-They can differ in minor versions of the application, or in other cases they can use different engines altogether.
-In cases like this, the developer may want to override the autodetection capabilities of LiveSQL and designate the dialect directly.
+Sometimes the difference is only minor, such as minor versions difference of the same database engine, or in other cases they can use different engines altogether.
+In cases like this, the developer may want to override the autodetection capabilities of LiveSQL and designate the dialect directly instead.

 To do this the developer can add the following properties to the `application.properties` file that is used at runtime: